| In a jerry-built gymnasium hidden beneath an apartment

 iron.
 White, well-muscled young bodies strain at the homemade squat bars and leg

+weights, to the beat of pop music from a boom box.
 These young men and their suburb have become a Moscow sensation since a

 popular weekly magazine, Ogonyok, asserted that a fearsome gang of teen-age

+vigilantes had arisen from Lyubertsi's underground weight-lifting rooms.
 The Ogonyok article described groups of young body-builders, calling

 themselves Lyubers, who roam Moscow, sporting an informal uniform of baggy